Back to Knowledge Hub

 The more detailed the report, the higher the appraisal fee.

-Understanding How Home Appraisers Are Assigned
+What Should You Know About How Home Appraisers Are Assigned?

 Many homeowners assume they can choose their appraiser, but that is not the case.

-Role of Appraisal Management Companies (AMCs)
+What Is the Role of Appraisal Management Companies (AMCs)?

 After the 2008 financial crisis, regulations were introduced to prevent conflicts of interest in appraisals.
 Mortgage lenders are now required to use independent Appraisal Management Companies (AMCs) to assign appraisers.

-Why Buyers and Sellers Can’t Choose Their Appraiser
+Why Buyers and Sellers Can't Choose Their Appraiser?

 • Lenders order appraisals through an AMC, and an appraiser is randomly assigned.